kingjuno/amfoss-task/README.md

 | <a href="https://github.com/kingjuno/amfoss-task/tree/master/task-13">Task-13</a> | Circuit Design | AC |
 | <a href="https://github.com/kingjuno/amfoss-task/tree/master/task-14">Task-14</a> | Bandit | AC |
 | <a href="https://github.com/kingjuno/amfoss-task/tree/master/task-15">Task-15</a> | Project Euler | AC |
+<br><br><br>
+# Intro
+So I am Geo Jolly of cse 24.
+I started coding from 9th grade but was not paying much attention into it.
+So I accidently sat in a CS class for Bio in grade 11 and got interested to CS by hearing intro class.Yeah that's my CS journey until now.<br>
+Until now i only usually practice cp's.. so if i make into amfoss I have to do something in web/app development.